steno-aarhus/research/onboarding/it-basics/index.md

 ### Region Midt

 Region Midt uses the cloud based [“Citrix”](https://citrix.rm.dk/) workspace app to access all their IT solutions.
-You can find [IT support](https://intranet.rm.dk/it/it-support/) and [guides](https://intranet.rm.dk/it/Region-Midtjyllands-it-vejledninger/) on the Region Midt intranet.
+You can find [IT support](https://intranet.rm.dk/it/it-support/) and [guides](https://intranet.rm.dk/it/Region-Midtjyllands-it-vejledninger/) on the Regions intranet.
 Help, support, documents or other services are also almost only available through Citrix.

 To access Citrix you need to have a Region ID and log in with your MitID or scan your access card.
 If you need help with this, please ask Julie Knudsen [julie.knudsen@rm.dk](Julie.knudsen@rm.dk).
 If you are using a Region Midt computer, all programs need to be opened through the Citrix app.
 If you are working from another computer, you can get access through [https://citrix.rm.dk/](https://citrix.rm.dk).